rear/rear.github.com/documentation/usecases.md

 ## Relax-and-Recover use cases
 This chapter will describe some use cases in more detail.

+### Internal backup method using rsync and USB device
+Suppose you want to use an USB device to store and boot the rescue image from.
+The very first time you want to use the USB device you need to format it (only required once of course).
+Therefore, connect the USB device and verify which block device name, e.g. /dev/sdb.
+To actual format the USB device type:

+    # rear -v format /dev/sdb
+    Relax-and-Recover 1.17.1 / Git
+    Using log file: /var/log/rear/rear-ubuntu-15-04.log
+    USB device /dev/sdb must be formatted with ext2/3/4 or btrfs file system Please type Yes to format /dev/sdb in ext3 format: Yes Repartition /dev/sdb
+    Creating new ext3 filesystem on /dev/sdb1

+Now, you need to edit the `/etc/rear/site.conf` configuration file (be aware, treat the configuration file as a bash script file) and add the following lines:

+    BACKUP=NETFS
+    OUTPUT=USB
+    BACKUP_PROG=rsync
+    BACKUP_URL=usb:///dev/disk/by-label/REAR-000

+The last line (`BACKUP_URL=usb:///dev/disk/by-label/REAR-000`) references the USB device with its label (created by the format command).
+You could also use `BACKUP_URL=usb:///dev/sdb1` in our case, but a label makes it much clearer what the purpose is of the USB device, no?

+To create a full backup of this system just type:

+    # rear -v mkbackup
+    Relax-and-Recover 1.17.1 / Git
+    Using log file: /var/log/rear/rear-ubuntu-15-04.log
+    Creating disk layout
+    Creating root filesystem layout
+    TIP: To login as root via ssh you need to set up /root/.ssh/authorized_keys or SSH_ROOT_PASSWORD in your configuration file
+    Copying files and directories
+    Copying binaries and libraries
+    Copying kernel modules
+    Creating initramfs
+    Writing MBR to /dev/sdb
+    Copying resulting files to usb location
+    Encrypting disabled
+    Creating rsync archive '/tmp/rear.ByJY9oowW7EG2wQ/outputfs/rear/ubuntu-15-04/20150825.0930/backup'
+    Archived 1829 MiB [avg 3081 KiB/sec]OK
+    Archived 1829 MiB in 609 seconds [avg 3075 KiB/sec]

+When you do not specify a specific `OUTPUT_URL` definition then `OUTPUT_URL`=`BACKUP_URL`

+The backup can be found on the USB device under `/<usb-mountpoint>/rear/$(hostname)/YYYYMMDD.HHMM/backup` directory.
+Be aware, these files are not encrypted so keep the USB devices in a fault to safe guard it from unauthorized people.

 ### Integration of EMC NetWorker with Relax-and-Recover
 The EMC NetWorker (or also known as Legato) versions tested with Rear were v8.0.0.1 (and higher?)
 For brief sake from now on we will use the abbreviation *NSR* for EMC NetWorker.
 Rear can work with NSR since rear-1.15 and higher.
 We assuming the Linux system is a NSR client that is capable of making a *full backup* towards the NSR server.
 Be aware, if you rely on an external backup solution to make full backups of your system make sure you have a full backup before trying out a recover via rear.
 That said, when using an external backup solution as NSR rear will *not* make any backup of the internal disks!